louiefalfonso/mern-nirvasian-app/README.md

 **A cloud-based inventory management solution built with modern web technologies.**

 ## Overview
 This project is a full-stack inventory system designed to efficiently manage and track inventory.
-It leverages the power of the MERN stack (MongoDB, Express, React, Node.js) combined with GraphQL for API interactions and Apollo Client for data management.
+It leverages the power of the MERN stack (MongoDB, Express, React, Node.js) combined with GraphQL for API interactions, Apollo Client & Redux for data management.

 **Key Features:**
 * Comprehensive inventory management